-- (a) General - (1) Gasket materials shall be capable of maintaining their serviceability once installed and exposed to the gases and fluids contained in the piping system. - (2) ASME B16.20 and ASME B16.21 are standards that provide guidance for applicable gaskets and materials. - (b) Pressure - (1) Gaskets shall be made of materials suitable for the design and test pressures of the systems in which they are installed. - (2) Metallic gaskets other than ring-type or spirally wound metal gaskets shall not be used with ASME Class 150 or lighter flanges.
-Metallic gaskets shall not be used for flanges lighter than Class 150, or when ASTM A307 Grade B bolts or equivalent are used. - (c) Temperature - (1) Gasket materials shall be capable of maintaining their desired mechanical and chemical properties for the full range of temperatures to which they will be exposed. - (2) Consideration should be given to the use of firesafe materials to withstand emergency conditions.
+- (a) General - (1) Gasket materials shall be capable of maintaining their serviceability once installed and exposed to the gases and fluids contained in the piping system. - (2) ASME B16.20 and ASME B16.21 are standards that provide guidance for applicable gaskets and materials. - (b) Pressure - ) Pressure (1) Gaskets shall be made of materials suitable for the design and test pressures of the systems in which they are installed. - (2) Metallic gaskets other than ring-type or spirally wound metal gaskets shall not be used with ASME Class 150 or lighter flanges.
+Metallic gaskets shall not be used for flanges lighter than Class 150, or when ASTM A307 Grade B bolts or equivalent are used. - (c) Temperature - (1) Gasket materials shall be capable of maintaining their desired mechanical and chemical properties for the full range of temperatures to which they will be exposed. - (2) Consideration should be given to the use of firesafe materials to withstand emergency conditions. - (d) Types - (1) The use of metal or metal-jacketed gaskets (either plain or corrugated) is not pressure limited, except as noted in (b)(2), provided that the gasket material is suitable for the service temperature.

-(d) Types

-- (1) The use of metal or metal-jacketed gaskets (either plain or corrugated) is not pressure limited, except as noted in (b)(2), provided that the gasket material is suitable for the service temperature.
 These types of gaskets are recommended for use with the small male and female or the small tongue-and-groove facings.
 They may also be used with steel flanges with lapped, large male and female, large tongue-and-groove, or raised-face facings. - (2) Full-face gaskets should be used with all bronze (or copper alloy) flanges and with Class 25 and Class 125 cast iron flanges.
 Flat ring gaskets with an outside diameter extending to the inside of the bolt holes may be used with cast iron flanges, with raised-face steel flanges, or with lapped steel flanges, provided that the bolting requirements of ASME B16.5, para.
 5.3.5 are followed. - (3) For steel flanges to secure higher unit compression on the gasket, metallic gaskets of a width less than the full male face of the flange may be used with raised face, lapped, or large male and female facings.
-The width of the gasket for small male and female or for tongue-and-groove joints shall be equal to the width of the male face or tongue. - (4) Rings for ring joints shall be of dimensions established in ASME B16.20.
+The width of the gasket for small male and female or for tongue-and-groove joints shall be equal to the width of the male face or tongue.

+- (4) Rings for ring joints shall be of dimensions established in ASME B16.20.
 The material for these rings shall be suitable for the service conditions encountered and shall be softer than the flanges. - (5) Special Gaskets.
-Special gaskets, including insulating gaskets, may be used, provided they are suitable for the temperatures, pressures, gas composition, fluids, and other conditions to which they may be subjected.
+Special gaskets, including insulating gaskets, may be used, provided they are suitable for the temperatures, pressures, gas composition, fluids, and other conditions to which they may be subjected. - (22) 831.2.4 Flange Assembly.
+A flanged joint assembly is composed of separate and independent, although interrelated, components: the flanges, gasket, and bolting, which are assembled by another influence, the assembler.
+Proper controls must be exercised in the selection and application for all these elements to attain a joint that has acceptable leak tightness.
+Special techniques, such as controlled bolt tightening, are described in ASME PCC-1.
+Where integrated components such as insulating kits, spacers, regulators, or other intrinsic elements are used with flanges or between flanges, the user shall follow the installation recommendations of the manufacturer to effect the desired seal.